knownasilya/quotes/README.md

 - Fears get pummeled when we speak them to one person.
 Out loud. -- Gary Molander
 - A god who let us prove his existence would be an idol. -- Dietrich Bonhoeffer
 - Although my memory's fading, I remember two things very clearly: I am a great sinner and Christ is a great Savior. -- John Newton
+- He is no fool who gives what he cannot keep to gain that which he cannot lose. -- James Elliot